chungnho/love-at-first-byte/recipes/lemongrass_pork_chops.md

 2. Transfer to bowl and whisk in fish sauce and vegetable oil
 3. Coat pork chops and transfer to ziplock bag.
 4. Marinade for:
-   - 30min to 3h at room temperature
+   - 30 min to 3 h at room temperature
-   - Up to 12h in the refrigerator
+   - Up to 12 h in the refrigerator

 ### Grilling